North Pole is located on the Richardson Highway, approximately 14 miles southeast of Fairbanks.

 North Pole has all visitor services, including restaurants, gas stations, supermarkets, a pharmacy and other services.
 The post office is on Santa Claus Lane.
-Lodging at Hotel North Pole and North Pole Cabins.
+Lodging at Hotel North Pole.
 Camping at Riverview RV Park on Badger Road.

 - Local landmark and long-time visitor attraction Santa Claus House was started by Con and Nellie Miller in 1952.
 The brightly decorated store is open year-round and visitors can shop for Christmas ornaments in July while their children tell Santa what they want for Christmas.